pajjaecat/SATIE_Pajj_PostDoc/DataFiles/README.md

 ## TO READ

 Make sure to decompress all the compressed files (.zip, .7z) in the corresponding folder before calling them within the associated notebook.
-> As exemple decompress the content of the file [DataFiles/ElectricNation.zip](../DataFiles/ElectricNation.zip)  in a the same directory as  [DataFiles/ElectricNation/]
+> As exemple decompress the content of [DataFiles/ElectricNation.zip](../DataFiles/ElectricNation.zip)  in a folder with the same name (ElectricNation/) and put it in the DataFiles directory such as [DataFiles/ElectricNation/]

 </br>